S&W SD9VE

 Smith & Wesson SD9 VE S&W SD9VE right side

-This is a good shot to show how my stippling job on the textured areas turned out.
-Note the Glock-style takedown tabs.
-You can see similarities between this gun and other striker-fired pistols.
+This photo offers a clear view of the stippling work I did on the textured areas.
+Take note of the Glock-style takedown tabs, which highlight similarities between this gun and other striker-fired pistols.

 The SD9VE’s grip features an aggressive pattern on the front strap, back strap, and palm swells.
 The texturized grip is very pleasant, but to provide a secure and comfortable hold, the front and back straps were made more forceful, and a finger locator was installed.
 This allows the shooter to have a more secure grip on the weapon and reduces the effects of recoil.

-The ergonomic form of the grip also makes it easy to operate the trigger and slide lock while maintaining a secure hold on the weapon.
+The ergonomic grip design facilitates easy operation of the trigger and slide lock while ensuring a secure hold on the weapon.

 Smith & Wesson SD9 VE Review: Safety